daattali/beautiful-jekyll/aboutme.md

 ### Welcome to Cloud Babble- a personal blog site focussing on Google Cloud!

----
-layout: page
-title: About me
-subtitle: Senior Cloud Architect specialising in Google Cloud at Atos
----

-### Welcome to Cloud Babble- a personal blog site focussing on Google Cloud!

 I'm Jamie Thompson, a Senior Cloud Architect specializing in Google Cloud at Atos, with 20 years experience in a variety of roles including operations, project delivery, design, governance, migration and leadership across:

 - Public Cloud- GCP